nfcrazyhun/rabitproject/README.md

 # RabIT project

-It is a simple website for shows list of users and advertisements stored in the database.
+It is a simple website to show list of users and advertisements stored in the database.

 ## Installing